Castor Oil and Soap Making

 Does Castor Oil Cure Acne

-To treat acne with castor oil place a hot damp washcloth over your face to gently open the pores, then massage 1/2 tsp. of castor oil gently into the skin and leave it overnight.
+To treat acne with castor oil simply place a hot damp washcloth over your face to gently open the pores, then massage 1/2 tsp. of castor oil gently into the skin and leave it overnight.

 If you repeat this procedure daily for 1 to 2 weeks you should see results.